 Before you begin

-First things first—you will need to ensure your scanner hardware and software is configured.
+You will need to ensure your scanner hardware and software is configured.
 Depending on the methods you will use to attach scans to patients, you will also need to configure your ImagePro Control window in Genie.
 Take a look at our Scanners article so you can hit the ground running!

 Does setting aside the time to do all your scanning at once—without interruption—sound like Mission Impossible?
 Are there many times a day when you need to scan just a page or two on the spot so you can return the originals to the patient—who may not always be patient?